signalfx/tracing-examples/android/README.md

 ## Part 3: Add http client instrumentation

 The Splunk Android library includes instrumentation for okhttp clients.
-In this part of the workshop, we'll use it when configuring the okhttp client that is used in the sample app.
+In this part of the workshop, you'll use it when configuring the okhttp client that is used in the sample app.

 | Objective  | To add OpenTelemetry okhttp client instrumentation to the app and see client request metrics in the Splunk RUM product. |